-Prague is one of those European cities whose honeyed beauty feels close to perfect.
-Thanks to various enlightened rulers, Prague enjoyed a number of golden eras, during which magnificent squares and cultural institutions were built, and much remains today.
+With its 18th-century Baroque palaces, Gothic churches, a UNESCO-protected historic center and impressive bridges on the Vltava River, Prague is one of those European cities whose honeyed beauty feels close to perfect.
+Thanks to various enlightened rulers, Prague enjoyed a number of golden eras, and many of magnificent squares and cultural institutions remain today in “the city of 100 spires.”

 Perfect forArt Lovers | Families | Intellectuals | Romantics